Mahmoud7Osman/rlpclib/README.md

 # CVenom
-Where The Simplicity Meets The Native.
+Where The Simplicity Meets The Souls..., A Strong Malware Development Kit For Everyone.